JeremyAnsel/xwa_hooks/xwa_hook_tourmultiplayer/README_Hook_TourMultiplayer.txt

 ==================================================================================
-X-Wing Alliance Tour/Combat Engagements hook for Multiplayer by Justagai (v 2.1.2)
+X-Wing Alliance Tour/Combat Engagements hook for Multiplayer by Justagai (v 2.1.3)
 ==================================================================================

 ===============================
 CHANGELOG
 ===============================

+2.1.3

+- Fixed bug where radar blip colors were not affected by the new IFF color config option

 2.1.2